Granular association rules on two universes with four measures: Experiments on real world datasets

 \section{Experiments on real world datasets}

-In this section, we try to answer the following problems through experimentation. \begin{enumerate} \item{Do granular association rules make sense in real-world applications?} \item{Do different subtypes of granular association rules exist in real-world applications?} \item{How does a rule's source confidence and target confidence influence each other?} \item{Do dedicated approaches for different subtypes improve the performance of the sandwich algorithm?} \item{Do the forward and backward algorithms outperform the sandwich algorithm significantly?} \end{enumerate}
+In this section, we try to answer the following problems through experimentation. \begin{enumerate} \item{Do granular association rules make sense in real-world applications?} \item{Do different subtypes of granular association rules exist in real-world applications?
+If so, how frequent do they occur?} \item{How does a rule's source confidence and target confidence influence each other?} \item{Do dedicated approaches for different subtypes improve the performance of the sandwich algorithm?} \item{Do the forward and backward algorithms outperform the sandwich algorithm significantly?} \end{enumerate}